poggenpower/dyndns.py/README.md

 WSIG python script to update dns records via plesk.

 If your webserver is managed by plesk, this script allows you to provide your own DynDNS service.
+### Features
+- ipv6 and ipv4 support
+- limit user to certain domains or host records
+- Email Notification if record changed

 ## Functionality

-As the webserver user is not allowed to update the DNS settings in plesk the funktionality need to be splitted into two taks.
+As the webserver user is not allowed to update the DNS settings in plesk the functionality need to be splitted into two tasks.
-1. Web Interface: Receiving update requestion via http(s) request as WSIG service and writing this request to a queue in the file system.
+1. Web Interface: Receiving update request via http(s) request as WSIG service and writing this request to a queue in the file system.
 2. Background Job: Checking the queue and send update to plesk via `plesk cli ...` command line (unfortunately there is no rest API to that in Onyx 17.8) as root.

 The script `dyndns.py` covers most of the two tasks.